salvadorhm/kuorra_nl_v2/Readme.md

 ### Introduction

-Kuorra is a Web.py Microframework Frontend, use kuorra to create a MVC skeleton for work with Web.py, MySQL and Heroku App.
+Kuorra scanffolding is a Web.py Microframework Frontend, use kuorra to create a MVC skeleton for work with Web.py, MySQL and Heroku App.

 this template have the next functions